 To determine how well the thyroid gland is functioning, doctors usually measure the levels of hormones in the blood.
 They measure levels of

 Usually the level of TSH in the blood is the best indicator of thyroid function.
-Because the role of this hormone is to stimulate the thyroid gland, blood levels of TSH are high when the thyroid gland is underactive (hypothyroidism Hypothyroidism Hypothyroidism is underactivity of the thyroid gland that leads to inadequate production of thyroid hormones and a slowing of vital body functions.
-Facial expressions become dull, the voice... read more ), and thus needs more stimulation) and low when the thyroid gland is overactive (hyperthyroidism Hyperthyroidism Hyperthyroidism is overactivity of the thyroid gland that leads to high levels of thyroid hormones and speeding up of vital body functions.
-Graves disease is the most common cause of hyperthyroidism... read more ), and thus needs less stimulation).
+Because the role of this hormone is to stimulate the thyroid gland, blood levels of TSH are usually high when the thyroid gland is underactive (hypothyroidism Hypothyroidism Hypothyroidism is underactivity of the thyroid gland that leads to inadequate production of thyroid hormones and a slowing of vital body functions.
+Facial expressions become dull, the voice... read more ), and thus needs more stimulation, and low when the thyroid gland is overactive (hyperthyroidism Hyperthyroidism Hyperthyroidism is overactivity of the thyroid gland that leads to high levels of thyroid hormones and speeding up of vital body functions.
+Graves disease is the most common cause of hyperthyroidism... read more ), and thus needs less stimulation.
 However, in rare cases in which the pituitary gland is not functioning normally, the level of TSH does not accurately reflect thyroid gland function.
 When a person is tested for a thyroid problem, TSH is always measured, and sometimes other tests are also done.
 Also, for people with low thyroid function (hypothyroidism) who are treated with thyroid hormone as a medication, TSH is usually measured every few months or every year to check if the dose of the medication needs to be adjusted.